ahmedabdulavdd/Licence-Plate-Recognition/README.md

-<H1 align="center">Licence Plate Detection and Recognition using YOLOv8 and EasyOCR</H1>
+<H1 align="center">Licence Plate Detection and Recognition using YOLO and EasyOCR</H1>

 ## Steps to run Code